 Well, our email accounts don’t have as much storage as you might think.
 Gmail, for instance, has a file capacity of up to 25MB only.

-So does this mean you’ll have to physically deliver your presentation in a pen drive?
+So does this mean you’ll have to physically deliver your presentation in a thumb drive?
 Absolutely not.

 In this guide, we’ll show you four easy and cheap ways of sending large files by email.